CLI¶

 reconstructing your Python environment.
 If

---venv TEXT The name of an existing conda environment on
+--conda-env TEXT The name or path to an existing conda

 config¶